 My Name is Nersan Govender and this is my story…

 Being the private person that I am, I did not share this with anyone – family nor friends.
-I somehow believed that it will amount to nought and did not want to bother anyone.
+I somehow believed that it will amount to naught and did not want to bother anyone.

-I shared the news with my family that evening, but down played it with my sons, as they were busy with examinations.
+I shared the news with my family that evening, but downplayed it with my sons, as they were busy with examinations.
 We try to keep information away from the ones we most love.

-The surgery went off in breeze and I was out of theatre by early evening.
-I remained in hospital for two days and I was discharged on Saturday 29 June around midday.
+The surgery went off in the breeze and I was out of the theatre by early evening.
+I remained in the hospital for two days and I was discharged on Saturday 29 June around midday.
 There was a lot of pain and discomfort on my chest, but I knew it was temporary.
 My family rallied around me at home and took care of me.